| Troops

 position that these operations "infringe on a

+non-existent monopoly of Sri lanka Telecom."
 "Enhanced voice" has been defined by the

 regulatory authority here as "voice transmitted in